-A Simple, Yummy Biscuits and Gravy Recipe
+Grandma Deane's Biscuits and Gravy

-- 4 cups Milk
+- 4 cups milk

-- 5 or 10 strips Bacon
+- 5 or 10 strips bacon

 - 1/2 pound pork sausage

-- 2 tubes Pillsbury's Grands Biscuits
+- 2 tubes Pillsbury's Grands!
+Biscuits

-- Reduce the heat, and remove the sausage from the pan.
-Add the flour to the hot grease sprinkling slowly one tablespoon at a time.
+- Reduce the heat and remove the sausage from the pan.
+Add the flour to the hot grease, sprinkling slowly, one tablespoon at a time.
 Add a pinch or two of salt and pepper.
-Cook the flour till it browns and bubbles in the pan.
-You want to make sure and cook it a couple minutes.
-If your flour doesn't cook, your gravy will taste like pork flavored paste.
-Once the flour is cooked, add milk slowly, Increase the heat to medium-high and whisk or stir the gravy constantly.
-Once the gravy comes to a slow bubbling boil, look for it to thicken.
+Cook the flour till it browns and bubbles (a couple of minutes).
+If your flour doesn't brown properly, your gravy will taste like pork-flavored paste.
+Once the flour is cooked, add the milk slowly.
+Increase the heat to medium-high and whisk or stir the gravy constantly.
+Once the gravy comes to a slow, bubbling boil, look for it to thicken.
 By now the biscuits should be ready.
-Once the gravy is thickening, reduce heat and crumble the sausage into the gravy and serve over the biscuits.
-Serve the bacon on the side or save them for easy BLT's
+Once the gravy is thickening, reduce the heat, crumble the sausage into the gravy, and pour it over the biscuits.
+Serve the bacon on the side.